 As was the case for the loss-resilient codes, G{l} is a tree with high probability for a fixed value of l as n goes to infinity.
 Furthermore, asymptotically the distribution on the shape of G{l} can be described as follows.
-For all $i=1,\ldots,L$, let $\lambda_i=ip_i/\sum{j=1}^L jp_j$ be the probability that a uniformly chosen edge is attached to a clause node of degree i.
-For all $i=0,\ldots,R$, let $\rho_i=q_i$ be the probability that a uniformly chosen edge is attached to a variable node with i edges of the opposite label attached.
-Then the distribution on the shape of G{l} is as described above for a randomly chosen And-Or tree with the following parameters: the number of children of a clause node is i-1 with probability λ_i , for all $i=1,\ldots,L$.
-The number of children of a variable node is i with probability ρ_i , for all $i=0,\ldots,R$.
+For all i = 1, ..., L, let $\lambda_i = ip_i / \sum{j=1}^{L} jp_j$ be the probability that a uniformly chosen edge is attached to a clause node of degree i.
+For all i = 0, ..., R, let $\rho_i = q_i$ be the probability that a uniformly chosen edge is attached.
+Then, the distribution on the shape of G{l} is as described above for a randomly chosen And-Or tree with the following parameters: the number of children of a clause node is i - 1 with probability λ_i , for all i = 1, ..., L. The number of children of a variable node is i with probability ρ_i , for all i = 0, ..., R.

 Consider the following labeling process of the nodes in the tree G{l} that starts at the leaves at level 2l and works up towards the root at level 0.
-A leaf variable node is labeled with a 1 if and only if it would have no descendants if the tree were extended one additional level.
-An internal variable node is labeled with a 1 if and only if it either has no direct descendants or else they are all labeled with a 1.
-A clause node is labeled with a 1 if and only if at least one direct descendant is labeled with a 1.
+A leaf variable node is labeled with a 1 iff it would have no descendants if the tree were extended one additional level.
+An internal variable node is labeled with a 1 iff it either has no direct descendants or else they are all labeled with a 1.
+A clause node is labeled with a 1 iff at least one direct descendant is labeled with a 1.
 It can be checked that if the root node receives the label 1 then the pure literal rule will give that variable an assignment.